 Gamebuino META Makefile

-The advantages of bypassing the IDE include much faster build times, no more waiting for the application to start, and greater control over build settings.
+make from the shell instead of having to go through the Arduino IDE.
+This was a breeze thanks to the Arduino-Makefile project and its support for the Arduino Zero (SAMD) board.
+The advantages of bypassing the IDE include much faster build times, no waiting for the Java application to start, and control over compiler flags and other build settings.

-I ran these steps on Linux Mint 18.3 and 19.1 with the current 64bit Arduino 1.8.x from the Arduino website.
-Arduino-Makefile is compatible with Windows and Mac too, though!
+At the time I wrote this page I was using Linux Mint 18.3 and 19.1 with the 64bit Arduino 1.8.9 from the Arduino website.
+Arduino-Makefile is compatible with Windows and Mac too though, so read on even if you're not using Linux!

 You first need to setup your system for Gamebuino development.
 For simplicity, this article assumes everything, including the IDE, is installed in your home folder,